heberGustavo/travel-app/README.md

 # 3. In Terminal, type:
   3.1 - npm install
-  3.2 - npm run dev
+  3.2 - npx expo start

-# 4. Open the application in browser
+# 4. Open the application in app or browser

 # 5. It's running